-When purchasing a leasehold property, you will only be purchasing the leasehold interest and will not, in theory, own the property outright and therefore you will not be able to alter the property without the Landlord's consent.
+When purchasing a Leasehold property, you will only be purchasing the leasehold interest and will not, in theory, own the property outright, therefore you will not be able to alter the property without the Landlord's consent.
 The person, or company, who owns the building of which the flat forms part, is frequently referred to as the Freeholder, the Landlord or the Lessor.

 On A Sale